metaloom/qdrant-java-client/README.md

 ## Notes / Status

-This client was build and tested for QDrant server version `v0.11.7`.
+This client was build and tested for Qdrant server version `v0.11.7`.
 Minimum required JRE is current LTS version **17**.

 **__This client is still in development and not yet stable / released.__**